 -

-Grants up to £1,500 are available for hospice or palliative care workers to fund study for art and music therapy qualifications.
-Email: Grants@hospiceuk.org to find out how to how apply locally.
-(Deadline: Ongoing).
+Grants up to £1,500 are available to benefit hospice and palliative care professionals by funding art and music therapy qualifications.
+Deadline: ongoing.

 -